trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 This data currently can't be auto generated, and must be pieced together from several runs of RUN_TASKS_COUNT
 #TODO talk about the value of this graph, and if we want to be able to auto generate data of this type or not

 #LEGACY
 _tasks_uncertainty
 ———————————
 Plots the number of tasks vs. the uncertainty level Hardcoded to accept only one file, but the file is the result of multiple testing runs Looks to compare how well different algorithms hold up under increasing uncertainty
+#TODO make single use? split into multiple and single?

 #NEW
 #AUTORUN